 This is a sponsored conversation on behalf of Comcast.
-However, all thoughts and opinions expressed are solely my own.
+However, all thoughts and opinions expressed are solely my own, and I’ve been a big supporter of Mary’s Place for years.

 I love Seattle; The majestic mountains, the lush green landscapes, the water on all sides of us, and yes, even the weather.
 But, what I don’t love is the rampant homelessness that plagues the area.
 As long as I can remember, our freeway off ramps have been filled with homeless camps, the alleys have been makeshift shelters from wind and cold, and any available covered space has been taken over by tent cities that line the 1-5 corridor.
 It’s heartbreaking to think of people living that way, especially as our weather quickly takes a turn and gets cold and wet over the winter.